Cmbrlnd/google-oauth-playground/README.md

 # Google OAuth 2.0 Playground

-A simple application utilizing the npm google-auth-library to create/login a user & refresh access tokens.
+A simple application utilizing the npm google-auth-library to create/login a user and refresh access tokens.

 ## Table of Contents